Agent Vinod (2012 film)

-Agent Vinod is a 2012 Indian Hindi-language action spy film written and directed by Sriram Raghavan produced by Saif Ali Khan and Dinesh Vijan.
-The film borrows its name from the 1977 film of the same name, and stars Saif Ali Khan and Kareena Kapoor in the lead roles, while Ram Kapoor, Prem Chopra, Shahbaz Khan and Adil Hussain appeared in prominent roles.
-Ravi Kishan made a special appearance in the film.
+Agent Vinod is a 2012 Indian Hindi-language spy film written and directed by Sriram Raghavan and produced by Saif Ali Khan and Dinesh Vijan.
+The film revolves around terrorist conspiracy and stars Khan and Kareena Kapoor in the lead roles, while Ram Kapoor, Prem Chopra, Shahbaz Khan and Adil Hussain appear in prominent roles with Ravi Kishan in a cameo appearance.

-The film received mixed reviews from critics, who praised the visuals, acting performances, action sequences, songs, cinematography and production values, but criticized the screenplay and writing.
+The film released on 23 March 2012 and received mixed reviews from critics, who praised the visuals, acting performances, action sequences, songs, cinematography and production values, but criticised the screenplay and writing.
+The film underperformed at the box office.

 Plot

-In the Dasht-E-maadar desert in kotha Afghanistan, inside a Taliban camp, ISI official Col. Huzefa is interrogating a captured man presumed to be a RAW agent.
+Somewhere in a Taliban camp in the Dasht-e-Madar desert, in Afghanistan, ISI official Col. Huzefa is interrogating a captured man presumed to be a RAW agent.
 The man gives details of RAW's operations in Afghanistan in exchange for money and safe passage across the border.
-He betrays his colleague, Major Rajan, who has also infiltrated the camp.
-This is only a ruse, as both overpower their captors and fight their way out of the camp.
-Along the way, they rescue a girl called Farah.
+In doing so, he betrays his colleague, Major Rajan, who has also infiltrated the camp.
+This is, however, revealed to be a ruse, as both overpower their captors and fight their way out of the camp.
+Along the way, they rescue a girl called Farah, who was being held hostage.

-In New Delhi, Agent Vinod is show a message from Russia and tasked to find out what '242' is.
-Vinod travels to St. Petersburg.
-There he is almost captured, but manages to escape and goes to Tangiers, Morocco.
-Vinod assumes identity as Freddie and meets mafia boss David Kazan and his personal (Pakistani) doctor, Ruby Mendes.
-Vinod manages to convince Kazan that he is Freddie Khambatta and hacks Kazan's phone.
-Vinod gets closer to Ruby to find out what '242' is.
-Ruby is actually a British-Pakistani working undercover for the ISI.
-Vinod obtains an invitation card for a private auction and learns that many international terrorist groups are converging at an antiques auction in Marakkesh to purchase '242'.
+Later, the captured man who escaped with Rajan is revealed, in New Delhi, to be Agent Vinod, who is shown a video message recorded by Rajan from Russia mentioning '242' just moments before being shot dead and tasked by RAW chief Hassan Nawaz to find out what '242' is.
+Vinod travels to St. Petersburg to intercept criminal don Abu Nazer and is almost captured, but manages to escape killing Abu in the process and goes to Tangier, Morocco.
+He assumes the identity of Freddie Khambatta and meets the Russian mafia boss David Kazaan and his personal Pakistani doctor, Ruby Mendes.
+Vinod manages to convince Kazaan that he is indeed Freddie and hacks his phone.
+He gets closer to Ruby to find out what '242' is and finds out that her name is actually Iram Parveen Bilal, and she is a British-Pakistani working undercover for the ISI.
+He obtains an invitation card for a private auction and learns that many international businessmen, some of them terrorist groups, are converging at an antiques auction in Marrakesh to purchase '242'.